 The mission of the arboretum is to “provide educational opportunities on all aspects of horticulture in this area, in order to develop an understanding and appreciation of trees and ornamental plants, encourages beautification of all public and private lands, conservation of natural resources, and promotes cooperation with other organizations with similar goals.”
 To achieve this, they put on multiple workshops and classes throughout the year.

-Check out the map of the arboretum so you make sure to visit each attraction.
 You are welcome to walk the trails between 5am and midnight as defined by the City of Lubbock.
 Also, check out their Facebook page for daily updates!